sambhare/vscode-vc6-keybindings/README.md

 You can see all the keyboard shortcuts in the extension's contribution list.

-## Why don't all the keyboard shortcuts work?
+## Why aren't all the keyboard shortcuts here?

-VS Code does not implement all of the commands available in Visual C++ 6.0.
+VS Code does not implement all of the commands that were available in Visual C++ 6.0.
+As a reference, [this page](https://msdn.microsoft.com/en-us/library/58feksch(v=vs.100).aspx) lists all the shortcuts available in Visual C++ 6.0.

 ## Why are there some keyboard shortcuts here that were not originally in Visual C++ 6.0?